resir014/resir014.xyz/src/content/posts/article/2018-03-31-pwa-wwwid-challenge/index.md

 ## Attempt #2

 Since this website is statically generated, we're gonna have to find a way to dynamically generate the static pages.
-So I decided to move my hosting to [Netlify](https://www.netlify.com), which supports webhooks to trigger a build command.
+So I decided to move my hosting to [Netlify](https://www.netlify.com), which supports HTTP/2 as well as webhooks which can be used trigger Gatsby’s build command.
 I have a cron job running on a VPS to run said webhook to build our Gatsby site.
 Unfortunately, the PWA score goes down a bit, since by default, Netlify doesn't automatically redirect to HTTPS, but at least it's some progress.

 https://twitter.com/resir014/status/963812540231835649